We absolutely can’t thank you enough.

 If a tumor is detected, a biopsy can be performed to determine if the tumor is malignant or benign.
 This involves removing tissue and examining the cells under a microscope.
 A biopsy can also be used to determine the grade, or aggressiveness, of the cancer if the tumor turns out to be malignant.

-Consequences of Delayed or Misdiagnosed Benign Spinal Tumors
+or Misdiagnosed Benign Spinal Tumors

 If detected at an early stage, many types of spinal tumors can be removed through surgery.
 However, due to the tumor’s location within the spine or attachment to spinal nerves, destroying the tumor through radiation therapy may be the only option.